BrianPvanOers/S-GAIN/datasets/README.md

 ### Spambase

 This is a dataset used for classifying emails as either Spam or Non-Spam.
-It has 57 features, 1 class, and 4601 instances.
+It has 57 features, 1 target, and 4601 instances.
 It was used in \[1].
 More information can be found in the reference.

 #### Explanation of features